brianvoe/gofakeit/README.md

 faker := gofakeit.New(0)

-// NewFaker takes in a source and whether or not it should be thread safe faker := gofakeit.NewFaker(source rand.Source, threadSafe bool)
+// NewFaker takes in a source and whether or not it should be thread safe faker := gofakeit.NewFaker(src rand.Source, lock bool)

 // PCG Pseudo
 faker := gofakeit.NewFaker(rand.NewPCG(11, 11), true)